micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - scrum master: facilitate the delivery

 The delivery process is based on the [Microsoft TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) (Team Data Science Process).

+## Project set-up

+To set-up the project, there are usually three phases
+- Business discovery
+- Analytical discovery
+- Technical discovery

+The outcome of the project set-up is
+- A document describing the vision and objecties
+- An initial list of data science activity together with an assessment of the complexity

+This article focuses on the delivery of each data science activity.

+## Project delivery

 ## Conclusions